AndreiMoraru123/DesignPatterns/README.md

 # Design Patterns

-Design Patterns implemented in C++, using a custom defined Smart Pointer.
+Design Patterns using a custom Smart Pointer.

 ## How to use the pointer